|site search by freefind||advanced|

 BUT - This toxin is lipophilic, meaning it dissolves in fats and lipids, so it could potentially accumulate in your body fat or other lipid-rich tissues.
 In fact, it's been found in the body fat of research rodents and humans at levels linked to health issues like insulin resistance and body inflammation.

-In women, an average of 3.2 nanograms BPA/gram of fat and 8.2 ng *chlorinated BPA/g of fat has been measures.
+In women, an average of 3.2 nanograms BPA/gram of fat and 8.2 ng *chlorinated BPA/g of fat has been measured.
 Amounts stored in fat are even higher for children - at 10.7 ng BPA/g fat and 19.4 chlorinated BPA ng/g fat.

 Toxins stored in your body fat stick around and have more time to damage your health.
 Because fat cells act much like an endocrine organ, they are prime targets for endocrine disrupting toxins.

 *BPA is a contaminant found in drinking water.
-Most public water supplies are chlorinated to. kill bacteria, so the BPA in the water also becomes chlorinated.
+Most public water supplies are chlorinated to kill bacteria, so the BPA in the water also becomes chlorinated.

 Now that you know why BPA is bad for you, the next step is to make some changes to reduce your exposure.
 But BPA free plastics and cans are not the answer.